 \section{Introduction}

-Nowadays, machine learning systems tend to incorporate an increasing number of hyperparameters with the purpose of improving the overall performance of learning tasks and achieving a higher flexibility.
-Then, optimizing such high-dimensional hyperparameters becomes a crucial step for devising efficient and fully parameter-free machine learning systems.
-In recent years, bilevel approaches to hyperparameter optimization have become very popular as an effective way to estimate high-dimensional hyperparameters~\cite{Arbel2021b,bae2020delta,bennett2006model,franceschi2018bilevel,grazzi20a, maclaurin15,pedregosa16}.
-On the other hand, in many circumstances binary hyperparameters are included in the model to allow the pruning of the irrelevant variables or the discovery of sparsity structures.
-Interesting examples are given by the pruning of large-scale deep learning models~\cite{zhangadvancing}, the identification of the group-sparsity structures in regression problems \cite{2018_Frecon_J_p-neurips_biglasso,Wang2020}, and learning the discrete structure of a graph neural networks~\cite{franceschi19a}.
-For these cases the usual optimization approach is that of \emph{relaxing} the respective parameter over the unit interval $[0,1]$, solve the continuous optimization problem, and then \emph{rounding} the solution so to get a binary output.
-This is essentially a heuristic, which overcomes the challenge of dealing with integer variables, but does not offer any theoretical guarantee.

-The aim of the present work is that of providing a more principled way of approaching mixed-binary hyperparameter optimization.
+\extrafootertext{\!\!$^{\dagger}$Université Jean Monnet Saint-Etienne, CNRS, Institut d’Optique Graduate School, Inria, Laboratoire Hubert Curien UMR 5516, F-42023, SAINT- ETIENNE, France.}Nowadays, machine learning systems tend to incorporate an increasing number of hyperparameters with the purpose of improving the overall performance of learning tasks and achieving a higher flexibility.
+Then, optimizing such high-dimensional hyperparameters becomes a a crucial step for devising an efficient and fully parameter-free machine learning systems.
+In recent years, bilevel approaches to hyperparameter optimization have become very popular as an effective way to estimate high-dimensional hyperparameters~\citep{Arbel2021b,bae2020delta,bennett2006model,franceschi2018bilevel,grazzi20a, maclaurin15,pedregosa16}.
+On the other hand, in many circumstances, binary hyperparameters are included in the model to allow the pruning of the irrelevant variables or the discovery of sparsity structures.
+Interesting examples are given by the pruning of large-scale deep learning models~\citep{zhangadvancing}, the identification of the group-sparsity structures in regression problems \citep{2018_Frecon_J_p-neurips_biglasso,Wang2020}, and learning the discrete structure of a graph neural networks~\citep{franceschi19a}.
+For these cases, the usual optimization approach is that of \emph{relaxing} the respective parameterIn over the unit interval $[0,1]$, solve the continuous optimization problem, and then \emph{rounding} the solution so to get a binary output.
+This is essentially a heuristic, which overcomes the challenge of dealing with integer variables, but does not offer any theoretical guarantees.
+The aim of the present work is to provide a more principled way of approaching mixed-binary hyperparameter optimization.